An Overview of Prototype Formulations for Interpretable Deep Learning: Experiments

-We perform additional experiments on two different datasets.
-Stanford Cars (Cars) with 196 car models \cite{Krause} and Oxford Flowers (Flowers) with 102 different species \cite{Nilsback2008AutomatedFlower}.
-The relative differences in performance seem to hold across the different datasets, with Euclidean prototypes performing the worst.
-Interestingly, Gaussian prototypes are able to match the performance of the hyperspherical formulations more closely.
+We apply our simplified training scheme to two additional datasets: Stanford Cars (Cars) with 196 car models \cite{Krause} and Oxford Flowers (Flowers) with 102 species \cite{Nilsback2008AutomatedFlower}. \autoref{tab:all-results} (Add.
+Datasets) shows top-1 test accuracies.
+The performance pattern among prototype formulations remains consistent across datasets, with Euclidean prototypes consistently underperforming.